seanwestfall/scientific_papers/README.md

 ## Quantum Theory and Proofs
 * An Effect-Theoretic Reconstruction of Quantum Theory
 * MIP* = R
+* International Symposium on Mathematics, Quantum Theory, and Cryptography (2019)

 ## Uncategorized
 * The Implementation of Functional Programming Languages